-Plenty of killer blog posts still don’t achieve the results you want – strong conversation rates – because you’re not answering your audience’s needs.
+Plenty of killer blog posts still don’t achieve the results you want – strong conversion rates – because you’re not answering your audience’s needs.

 Your content not only has to stand out, it also has to strike a chord with your audience and engage your influencers.
 That requires some good tactics.

 No one cares about what you do; readers only care what they can get from what you do.
 So then, write from the readers’ perspective.
 Make them the hero.
 Customers are more than just faceless demographics.
 To spark their interest and earn their attention, get inside their heads.

 A list of features?
 B-o-r-i-n-g.
 Words that paint a picture for how the reader’s life will improve, that’s the way to go.
 Sometimes, “standing out” is nothing more than writing from the reader’s point of view.
 Because most of your competitors don’t.

 What action do you want the reader to take?
 Click the buy, call, or contact us button?
 Or maybe you just want them to feel a certain way.
 Empathy?
 Informed?

 Even when your social post is an opportunity to build, show, and share your brand, still write with a purpose to raise your signal, lessen the noise.

 Your title should be an irresistible lure.

 Lead your reader down the page by breaking up your message.
 Short paragraphs.
 Short sentences.
 Transition lines.
 Bullets.
 Some bolded items, too.